Design Principles: How Contrast In Design Makes An Impact

 We have been detailing the impact of utilizing contrast in design for quite some time now in this blog.
 Now that we know that in detail, let us move on to understanding how you can actually use it in your designs.

 Given how important contrast in design is, it helps that there are multiple ways one can choose to employ it in their marketing and advertising designs.
-You can choose to adopt just one type or go for a combination of both based on what the design intent is.
+You can choose to adopt just one type or go for a combination of more than one based on what the design intent is.

 To make your discussions with your design team easier, the Kimp team brings you a list of types of contrast in design and how they can help you.